MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 ### Inventory remarks

 * There are two standard stock calculation methods: **Projected Available Balance at date** and **Free Inventory (Not reserved)**.
 With extensibility, you can add more options.
 To learn more about extensibility, go to [examples](/dynamics365/business-central/dev-itpro/developer/devenv-extending-shopify#stock-calculation).
-* You can inspect the stock information received from Shopify on the **Shopify Inventory FactBox** page.
-In this FactBox, you get an overview of the Shopify stock and the last calculated inventory in [!INCLUDE[prod_short](../includes/prod_short.md)].
-There's one record per location.
 * If the stock information in Shopify is different than the **Projected Available Balance** in [!INCLUDE[prod_short](../includes/prod_short.md)], the stock updates in Shopify.
 * When you add a new location in Shopify, you also need to add inventory records for it.
 Shopify doesn't do that automatically for existing products and variants, and the connector doesn't synchronize inventory levels for such items in the new location.
 To learn more, go to [Assigning inventory to locations](https://help.shopify.com/manual/locations/assigning-inventory-to-locations).
 * Both **Business Central Fulfillment Services** and normal locations are supported and can be used for shipping and inventory.
+* When dealing with bundles check if inventory adjustments via API are allowed for those products.
+For examples the **Shopify Bundles** app calculates availability of bundle based on the availability of the components and prevents updates via APIs.
+It is good idea to map shopify product of type bundle to item of type non-inventory.
+Items of type non-inventory or service are excluded from the inventory syncrhonization.

 #### Example of calculation of projected available balance